KxSystems/docs/docs/cloud/aws/app-i-wekaio-matrix.md

 ---
-title: WekaIO Matrix – Appendix I of Migrating a kdb+ HDB to Amazon EC2
+title: WekaIO Matrix – Appendix I of Migrating a kdb+ HDB to Amazon EC2 – Cloud – kdb+ and q documentation
 description: WekaIO Matrix is a commercial product from WekaIO.
 Version 3.1.2 was used for testing.
 Matrix uses a VFS driver, enabling Weka to support POSIX semantics with lockless queues for I/O. The WekaIO POSIX system has the same runtime semantics as a local Linux file system.
 author: Glenn Wright
 date: March 2018